 Plan your DIY Halloween party supplies with Cricut, Martha Stewart, and Michaels.
 Make this easy Halloween DIY cake topper for Halloween parties, or make a smaller version for Halloween cupcakes!
+This Halloween cake decoration is super easy to make with your Cricut machine and some card stock!

 If you’ve been following my posts, I’ve had the incredible opportunity to be a part of the Martha Stewart, Cricut and Michaels campaign for the launch of the Cricut® Explore Air™ 2 Special Edition, Martha Stewart Machine Bundle and the Martha Stewart Celebrations line available exclusively at Michaels.